jro31/jethro-codes/_articles/projects/meals-of-change.md

 In last line, `tsearch: { prefix: true, dictionary: 'english' }`, `prefix: true` allows us to search for partial words.
 For example, if someone searches for 'mac', recipes with the ingredient 'macaroni' will be returned.

-Setting `dictionary: 'english'`, then variants of the same word are grouped together.
+By setting `dictionary: 'english'`, variants of the same word are grouped together.
 'Healthy' will be returned if 'health' is searched for.

 Looking back to our controller method, `policy_scope(Recipe).search_by_recipe_name_ingredient_food_and_tag_name(params[:query])` will therefore return all recipes with the name, tag or ingredient for the passed-in `query` param.

+On the front-end, this is what allows us to have a search bar through which we can allow users to enter a query, in order to search all our recipes.

 The next filter is `bookmarked`: